-There are few things more satisfying to Beasley Allen’s on-the-job injury attorney Kendall Dunson than handling litigation that influences a specific manufacturer or an entire industry to adopt a design change for safety.
+There are few things more satisfying to Beasley Allen’s on-the-job worker injury attorney Kendall Dunson than handling litigation that influences a specific manufacturer or an entire industry to adopt a design change for safety.
 “Unfortunately, some manufacturers and some industries ignore safety even after injuries and death,” Dunson says.
 “There is nothing more frustrating than knowing a simple and inexpensive design change could save lives; yet the manufacturer does not improve safety.”

 That was the situation recently when Dunson received a call from a lawyer in Texas.
 The lawyer was representing the family of a man whose foot became entrapped in the roller of the railing system of the automated car wash.
 The worker died as a result of his injuries.